icasimpan/quicktasks_v2/content/post/links-php.md

 title: "Links - PHP"
 date: 2022-02-19T09:17:11+08:00
 tags: [php-links, php, laravel, symfony]
+categories: [bookmarks]
 draft: false
 ---
+Here is a curated links of sites that are I think are useful as I learn or relearn PHP, Laravel and Symfony further.
+Incomplete of course but there's always the internet.
+Will add any that are worthy to be linked here.
+For now, this would suffice.
+If you think there are links worthy to be added here, let me know in the comment below.
+Thank you!

 # PHP Official Manual
 * [PHP Language Reference](https://www.php.net/manual/en/langref.php)